-E-commerce has been a dominant sales channel for the past decade, and will continue to grow rapidly within these few years.
+E-commerce has been an outstanding sales channel opportunity for the past decade, and will continue to grow rapidly in 2022 and beyond.
 Hailed as the great equaliser when it first reached the primary market, e-commerce helped many start-ups to rapidly scale.
 This was because it allowed them to bypass intermediaries and get straight to you, the consumer.

 The Great Equaliser

 No longer did you need a large amount of capital to secure reliable retail and storage spaces.
 Gone were the days where the big boys could maintain their market position solely based on their network connections, access to market and price controls.
 Instead, you were free to setup a website, list your products and have them visible to the world.
 This lowered the barriers to entry for entrepreneurs.

 A Different Type of Competition has Emerged

 From our experience, you can ask anyone who runs an e-commerce store and they will tell you that all e-commerce stores are hardly equal.
 Rather, depending on the quality of the e-commerce web design, markedly different sales results emerged.
 Similar to the appearance, layout and systems within a retail store, how your e-commerce store functions could well make or break a sale.
 If you’re looking for high-quality & high-functionality e-commerce web design, speak with us today!
 We’ll be excited to share more.